Alejandro Corona

 Alejandro Corona Cervantes (born 26 June 1976) is a former Mexican professional footballer.
 He last played for Club León in the Liga de Ascenso.
+In March 2026 he served as interim coach of Club León following the resignation of Ignacio Ambriz.

 Career

 Born in Pachuca, Corona began playing football with Pachuca's reserve team in the Segunda División de México.
 The club disbanded and he joined Gallos de Aguascalientes which he helped gain promotion to the Primera A. Then, Cruz Azul Hidalgo signed him.

 Corona made his Mexican Primera División debut at age 25 with Cruz Azul in 2000.
 He would also play for Chiapas, Tiburones Rojos de Veracruz and Correcaminos UAT before signing with Club León at age 33.
 He retired from playing at age 35, and became the youth coach of Esmeraldas de León.